nalvarez508/southwest-tracker/README.md

 This project was originally designed to determine if there were nonstop flights between a location - specifically, Sacramento to Orlando.
 It's listed on the airport sites as having nonstop (seasonal) service, but I did not know when that season was.

+## Update

+Two major updates are underway.

+The addition of threading has cut search times by 53%, a major improvement.

+The flight schedules program now has a GUI, currently under development and testing.
+A few bugs in that one, for sure.
+Updated documentation is coming soon for that revision.

 #### Dependencies

 Selenium and progressbar are required to use this application.
 You can get them with